Compute4Cure.org Open science, powered by donated compute

 Who runs Compute4Cure?

-Volunteers.
-No salaries, no investors, no overhead — just people contributing time, hardware, and electricity to support open science.
+Compute4Cure is community-led and supported by people contributing time, hardware, technical work, and electricity to support open science.